aL4ix/PleasantTest/Syntax.md

 * If a keyword is empty then the previous keyword is repeated
 * Variables are defined with {variable}
 * Variables that come from the data spec files are marked with <variable>
-* Parameters always use named parameters
+* Parameters always use named parameters. really? for modules only or tests only? both?
 * A section has parameters on the right to define meta-data